gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Object-Oriented-Programming.md

 **Class** is a blueprint for creating object.
 It is like making a mold to bake a bread.

 **Object** is an instance of a class.
-It is like backing bread using the mold.
+It is like baking bread with the mold.

 JavaScript example,